Bodhrán: Playing

-Later players such as Robbie Breathnach, Tommy Hayes, Aidan "Scobie" McDonnell, Abe Doron, and Damien Quinn developed sophisticated pitch-varying techniques which allow players to follow the tune being played.
+In 1987, Robbie Breathnach, Damien Quinn, and Aidan "Scobie" McDonnell developed and introduced a pitch-varying technique that enabled the bodhrán player to closely follow the cadence and melodic phrasing of the tune being performed.

+This approach marked a significant technical advancement in bodhrán playing, shifting the instrument from a predominantly rhythmic role toward a more musically responsive one.

+In the years that followed, players such as Tommy Hayes and Abe Doron played an important role in popularising these techniques and helping to re-invigorate wider interest in Traditional Irish Music, both in Ireland and internationally.

 This was the birth of the "top-end" style.
 Their breakthrough in this style has achieved local and international acclaim, with many beginners now being educated in this manner.
 This "top-end" style is often played on a smaller (14–15 inch) and deeper (4–6 inch) drum with a thinner resonant skin, prepared like the skin of a Lambeg drum.
 The tipper in this style is usually straight and most of the expressive action is focused on the top end of the drum.
 The concept involves allowing a greater vs. lesser amount of the skin to resonate, with the "skin hand" acting as a moving bearing edge.

 Top-end players move the skin hand from the bottom and towards the top of the drum to generate increasingly high pitches.
 By making a "C" shape with the skin hand, the player can help enhance and even amplify the sound.
 The same concept can be employed while playing at the front of the drum (the skin hand moving towards and away from the player) or in a "bottom end" style, which is essentially top end, but upside down, with the majority of tipper strikes at the bottom of the head.
 In any of these styles, crossbars are most often absent, allowing a more unrestricted access for the left hand to modify the tone.
 This enables a more melodic approach to this rhythm instrument, with a wide range of tones being employed.

 When playing the bodhrán as an accompaniment to Irish music, different beats may be used.
 For example, reels have a 4/4 time.
 The bodhrán player must stick to this rhythm but is free to improvise within the structure: most simply, they may enunciate the first beat of four, making a sound like ONE two three four ONE two three four; but they can syncopate, put in double pulses, according to the rhythmic characteristics of the tunes being played.
 This is the difference between sensitive and insensitive playing, a matter of much concern to other traditional musicians.
 Because the bodhrán typically plays 16th notes (Kerry style), a great deal of variety can be introduced by these syncopations and the use of rests.
 Combined with manual pitch changes and naturally occurring tonal variations in an animal skin drumhead, the bodhrán can almost sound as melodically expressive as other non-percussive instruments.